figueiredoft/MTFP/README.md

 Class 9 - Project = 10; Individuals = 100; Skills = 10 Time Allocation Fractions = {0; 0.25; 0.5; 0.75; 1}.

-The classes are grouped in folders related to the number of vertices of the graphs: 25, 50 and 100 vertices.

-Each folder is named by the cardinality of the vertex of the graphics representing social networks: synthetics, epinions and bitcoin OCT.
-Example: a folder called 50Vertices has 3  synthetic graphs, 3 graphs generated with a dataset from the social network Epinions and 3 graphs generated with a dataset from the social network Bitcoin OCT, totaling 9 graphs with 50 vertices each.
+Thus, there are 3 named folders with the number of vertices (individuals) of the graphs that representing the social networks: 25, 50 and 100 vertices.
+Example: a folder called 50Vertices has 3  synthetic graphs, 3 graphs using dataset social network Epinions and 3 graphs using dataset social network Bitcoin OCT.
+Totaling 9 graphs with 50 vertices.
 In addition, there are three folders: referring to classes 2, 5 and 8.
-Each respective folder of each class has 6 folders, one for each instance.
-Each instance consists of 4 files:
+Each folder class has 6 folders, one for each instance configuration.
+Each instance configuration consists of 4 files:

 D.txt (set of individual's allowed time allocation fractions)